rajat2004/RaspberryPi_Setup/README.md

 2. Everything was tested on a Raspberry Pi 3 with Raspbian Jessie and Linux Machine running Ubuntu 16.04

-# 1. Setup the SD Card
+## Setup the SD Card
+### 1. Download the Image

+Download the official Raspbian Image file from

 # Setup Scripts for Raspberry Pi